 Instead, they both go deep, but stay on one subject.

-If you have multiple ideas that require different types of research, try turning the related tutorials or lessons into a content series.
+If you have multiple ideas that require different types of research, avoid desperate content and try turning the related tutorials or lessons into a content series.